traceyflanders/kill-ms-teams-on-mac/README.md

 # kill-ms-teams-on-mac
-Kill Microsoft Teams on Mac because it hangs reboots or shutdowns
+Kills Microsoft Teams on Mac because it hangs a system reboot or shutdown.